eva-barczykowska/docker_compose_example/README.md

- Stuff learned
+###launching the complete set of services (containers)

+ ##Learning objectives:
+ How to launch a complete set of services(containers)?
+ - define them in the docker-compose.yml file
+ - `docker-compose up`
+ - `docker-compose down`

+ `docker-compose up`
+ is the one command for launching the complete set of services (containers) defined in a docker-compose.yml

+ ##Stuff learned:
  1. I had a port conflict, port 5000 was busy and I was learned that -it's best not to kill a process if you don't know what it does -to know if what process is running on a port, use `lsof -i :5000`

- 2. commands to start containers or remove containers `docker-compose up`
- This starts the containers and shows the logs in the terminal.
+ 2. commands to start containers or remove containers `docker-compose up` starts the containers and shows the logs in the terminal

  ❯ docker-compose up
 [+] Running 2/0
  ✔ Network docker_compose_example_default  Created                                                                                                                   0.0s